white-rabbit-apps/communikitty-ios/Pods/OAuthSwift/README.md

       success: { ...
 ```

-More examples into demo application: [ViewController.swift](/OAuthSwiftDemo/ViewController.swift)
+See more examples in the demo application: [ViewController.swift](/Demo/Common/ViewController.swift)

 ## OAuth provider pages